MarcusSmith/ipaHelper/README.md

 **ipaHelper verify \[** *file* **\]**

-Checks to make sure the necessary code signing components are in place for an ipa, app or xcarchive *file*.
+Checks to make sure the necessary code signing components are in place for an ipa, app, xcarchive, or zip *file* containing an app file.
 If no *file* is provided the first (alphabetically) ipa file in the working directory is used.

 #### RESIGN ####

 **ipaHelper resign \[** *file* **\] \[** *options* **\]**

-Removes  the  code  signature from an ipa, app or xcarchive *file*, and replaces it either with the first profile (alphabetically) in the directory with *file* or a specified profile.
+Removes  the  code  signature from an ipa, app, xcarchive, or zip *file* containing an app file, and replaces it either with the first profile (alphabetically) in the directory with *file* or a specified profile.
 Resigns *file* using the certificate on the profile and entitlements matching the profile, zips the resigned ipa file with the output filename.
 If no output filename is provided, \[*filename*\]-resigned.ipa is used.
 If no *file* is provided, the first (alphabetically) ipa file in the working directory is used.